2019 Summer Camp Instructors

 Sarah Meade is a Roanoke native graduate of Radford University where she earned her degree in theatre.
 While she enjoys all aspects and styles of theatre, her true passion is to use the art-form to help kids feel confident on stage and in life!

-Co-founder of LoCo Arts and The Mayapple School, Tacie N. Jones holds a BFA in painting from George Mason University, a Virginia license to teach Visual Arts PREK-12, and a Masters of Research in Creative Practice from the Glasgow School of Art in Scotland.
-Prior to graduate study, she taught middle and high school art at North Spring Academy in Leesburg, VA where she initiated from scratch a fine arts program, after-school clubs and activities, and Honors Art for students with exceptional interest in the subject.
-She currently teaches art in Floyd County Public Schools.
+Co-founder of LoCo Arts and The Mayapple School, Tacie N. Jones holds a BFA in studio arts, a Virginia license to teach Visual Arts PREK-12, a Masters of Research in Creative Practice from the Glasgow School of Art and is currently dually enrolled in the MFA in Creative Tech and iPhD in Human-Centered Design programs at Virginia Tech.
 Tacie endeavors to unearth a culture of understanding through creative methods that strengthen the individual and hence shape a spirited understanding of community.

 Continuing and Past Instructors

 Rachel Rugh received a BA in Dance from the University of North Carolina at Greensboro in 2008, and relocated to the Pacific Northwest a year later.
 While living in the Seattle area, she received her Montessori teaching certification, specializing in Montessori for infants and toddlers.
 She also taught creative movement and dance technique to children aged three to eighteen.
 Since moving to Blacksburg in 2013, she has been an instructor at Virginia Tech, Roanoke Ballet Theatre, the Center of Dance and Trillium Dance Collective (Lewisburg, WV).
 She is excited to be a part of the growing arts renaissance in the New River Valley.